ucla-data-archive/library-python/_episodes/02-index-slice-subset.md

 languages like Matlab and R.

 ~~~
-# select the first, second and third rows from the articles_df
+# select the 0th, first and second rows from the articles_df
 articles_df[0:3]
 # select the first 5 rows (rows 0,1,2,3,4)
 articles_df[:5]